2nd Assault Amphibian Battalion: Post-war movement and reorganization

 After the surrender of Japan in August 1945, the battalion returned to the United States and was decommissioned on November 29, 1945, at Marine Corps Base Camp Pendleton, California.

-The 2nd Amphibian Tractor Battalion was reactivated on May 1, 1946.
-The Battalion was stationed at Marine Corps Base Camp Lejeune, North Carolina, where it participated in peace time training with the 2nd Marine Division.
-During this time the battalion was equipped with the LVT-3 and consisted of a Headquarters and Service company and four letter companies.

-Vietnam War

-In 1966, the battalion transferred 260 Amphibian Combat Operators to Vietnam.
-Throughout the war, the 2nd Amphibian Tractor Battalion supported routine deployments and provided training support to the 2nd Marine Division.

-1980s and 1990s
+1990s

 AAV's at the port of Cape Haitian, Haiti 1994.

-Elements of deployed in support of Multinational Force Beirut Lebanon 1983–1985 as part of the 24th Marine Amphibious Unit (MAU).

-Elements of the battalion participated in Operation Urgent Fury in Grenada in 1983 as part of the 22nd Marine Amphibious Unit (MAU).

-Deployment to the Persian Gulf as part of Operation Desert Shield and Operation Desert Storm.

-Deployment to Somalia in support of protecting the delivery of food in Dec.
-1992, and in May 1993 the UN took control of the relief efforts from the U.S.

 In August 1994, a platoon from Bravo Company 2nd AABN and Golf Company, 2nd Battalion, 2nd Marines departed for the Caribbean and Haitian waters for Operation Support Democracy.
 On the morning of September 20, Marines once again landed on the shores of Cap Haitian, Haiti since the first landing by Major Smedley Butler in 1915.
 Tensions were high and a fire fight ensued between Haitian military police and a Marine patrol.
 The incident ended with no Marine deaths but Ten Haitian Policeman were killed.
 Battalion 2/2 and its AAV attachment remained during Operation Uphold Democracy lasting until October 1994.

 In April 1996, Golf Company 2/2 and Charlie Company 1st Platoon was attached to the 22nd Marine Expeditionary Unit.
 The AAV platoon was used as rifleman and as a reactionary force in support of Golf Company during the reinforcement of the American Embassy in Monrovia, Liberia during Operation Assured Response.